oci-landing-zones/oci-cis-landingzone-quickstart/README.md

       security_list_ids = [module.cis_security_lists.security_lists[local.private_subnet_app_security_list_name].id]
 	  ...
 ```
+In this code excerpt, the *subnets* variable is a map of subnet objects.
 Adding a new subnet to the existing VCN is as easy as adding a new subnet object to the *subnets* map.
-You need to make sure to provide the new subnet a route table and security list.
+Make sure to provide the new subnet a route table and security list.
 Use the available code as an example.
 For adding a new VCN altogether, simply provide a new tf file with contents similar to net_vcn.tf.

 # Compliance Checking Script
 ## Overview